Dinosaur Kindergarten Math Worksheets

 Math doesn’t have to be boring worksheets all day long.
 Let’s add some fun to math and engage your dinosaur lover during math at the same time.
 My boys loved adding dinosaurs to their math lessons.

 It just made math more fun.
 Now you can do it too.

 Check out more fun dinosaur activities kids will love here.

 The 15 page printable includes two pages each of number recognition, addition, subtraction, patterns, and ten frames.
 There are also 3 connect the dot puzzles which are my son’s favorite puzzles.
 We’ve been studying dinosaurs for the first half of this year.
 I think I’m all dinosaured out but my son can’t get enough.

-I gathered different material from a variety of other resources for our dinosaur lapbook, why reinvent the wheel.
-But for the most part we’ve been reading a lot of dinosaur books and completing written or oral narrations of them.
+I gathered different materials from a variety of other resources for our dinosaur lapbook, why reinvent the wheel.
+But for the most part, we’ve been reading a lot of dinosaur books and completing written or oral narrations of them.